Frequently Asked Questions

 A kennel name may not contain any derogatory or discriminatory words.
 The BBIR reserves the right to reject an application or revoke a name once it has been registered.

 When a kennel name is registered, the BBIR will exercise reasonable care in protecting the name for the use of the individual(s) to whom it has been registered.
-A dog or litter cannot be registered with a kennel as its owner unless the kennel name is registered with the BBIR or BBCA.

 Are you covered by the Privacy Act?